hasura/ekg-prometheus/Tutorial.md

 ## Appendix

-This section contains extra material that is not needed to use the `ekg-core` library, but may be useful.
+This section contains extra material that is not needed to use the `ekg-prometheus` library, but may be useful.
 This section assumes an understanding of the material covered in the tutorial.

 ### Simulating static metrics